s-akinfiev/Learn2code/README.md

 You know what, for some reason our log file is growing way too fast.
 I am concerned about its analysis.
 I'd like you to create another script (src/log_analyzer.sh) to output log analytics to stdout: the total number of records, the number of unique files, the number of changes that caused changes in the hash file.
 The script must have one argument: the path to the log file.

 ***== Quest 3 received.
 Develop an src/log_analyzer.sh script for analyzing the log file.
-It should receive the path to the file as input, and output 3 numbers to stdout: the total number of records, the number of unique files, and the number of changes that caused changes in the hash file.
+It should receive the path to the file (relative to the root directory) as input, and output 3 numbers to stdout: the total number of records, the number of unique files, and the number of changes that caused changes in the hash file.
 Example of output for log status after Quest 1: 3 1 3 ==***

 ***LOADING...***